Home Sq Ft Calculator

 Understanding Different Types of Square Footage

-While using a home square footage calculator is straightforward, it’s important to understand the nuances of different types of square footage:
+While using a home square footage calculator is straightforward, it’s important to understand the nuances of different types of square footage to ensure accurate comparisons and assessments:

 - Gross Living Area (GLA): This includes all finished, habitable areas of the home, such as living rooms, bedrooms, and finished basements (if they meet certain criteria).